-I’m pleased to report that LGBTQ children’s books are on the rise, and I have noticed a lot of attention on picture books, but there are also a lot of very good LGBTQ chapter books.
+I'm pleased to report that LGBTQ children's books and LGBTQ graphic novels are on the rise, and I have noticed a lot of attention on picture books, but there are also a lot of very good LGBTQ chapter books.
 Children need to see themselves, and others who are not like them depicted in the stories they read.
-I’ve selected my favorite LGBTQ chapter books for kids, and yes there are gay, lesbian and transgender characters but the messages in the stories transcend “LGBTQ issues.”
+I've selected my favorite LGBTQ chapter books for kids, and yes there are gay, lesbian and transgender characters but the messages in the stories transcend "LGBTQ issues."

 Most middle grade novels deal with big themes around friendship, school and family rather than romantic themes and these LGBTQ middle grade reflect that.
 I think that might be why most LGBT chapter books tend to feature gay or lesbian secondary characters (such as parents) rather than a gay protagonist.
 It is not until YA books, that authors begin to tackle deep romantic feelings.

-A child’s feelings about being transgender, however, aren’t about romance and thus are well suited for a middle grade audience.
+A child's feelings about being transgender, however, aren't about romance and thus are well suited for a middle grade audience.
 Transgender or not, kids are starting to intensely learn about what makes them who they are, and learning how to cope with how others see them.
-They are learning how to embrace their own identity and define themselves.
+They are learning how to navigate puberty, embrace their own identity and define themselves.
 These are universal themes.

 These books are all appropriate for children ages 10 and up; some are suitable for 8 and up and I've indicated those in the review.
 (Note: Book covers and titles are affiliate links.)